pharmavillage/documentation/content/develop/reference/modules/_index.md

 to use a specific version of the API.

-If the API version is wrong, the name is already taken, or there are other similar errors, the function will return `REDISMODULE_ERR`, and the module `OnLoad` function should return ASAP with an error.
+If the API version is wrong, the name is already taken, or there are other similar errors, the function will return `PHARMAVILLAGEMODULE_ERR`, and the module `OnLoad` function should return ASAP with an error.

 Before the `Init` function is called, no other API function can be called,